We’re in the process of figuring out how much CO2-e this trip generates. In the meantime, learn more about our climate commitment.

 GALAPAGOS PARK, TRANSIT CARD

-Before checking in for the flight from Quito or Guayaquil,to the Galapagos, there is a US$20 transit fee that needs to be paid so you will need to make sure you are at the airport at least 2 hours prior to departure.
-On arrival in the islands you must pay the US$100 national park fee to enter Galapagos National Park.
+Before checking in for the flight from Quito to the Galapagos, there is a US$20 transit fee that needs to be paid.
+On arrival in the islands you must pay the US$200 national park fee to enter Galapagos National Park.
+This applies to everyone aged 13 years and above.
+For children aged 12 the fee will be USD100.

 PASSPORT DETAILS: